woojiahao/woojiahao.github.io/README.md

 Splitting the repositories allow the primary page to store the contents of the `gatsby build` without halting the development of the pages.

+## Vertically aligning images in the slideshow preview to the top

+Followed this guide [here](https://css-tricks.com/crop-top/), specifically, approach 2.

 ## TODO

 - [X] Display navigation bar at the bottom of each post
 - [ ] Add "Back" button when in post
 - [ ] Add dark theme
-- [ ] Add post navigation
+- [X] Add post navigation
 - [ ] Add tag system for blog posts
-- [ ] Add pagination for blog and project list
+- [X] Add pagination for blog and project list
 - [ ] Use fragments to organise queries
 - [ ] Render the markdown files of each project in the project listing?
+- [ ] Use multiple filesystem configuration